-Major requirements: Geology 111, 112 or 101, 102; 212; 251; 311, 312; 351; 352; Mathematics 123, 124; Chemistry 141, 142.
-Students planning professional careers in Geology should remember that graduate schools will require a summer field course or its equivalent, at least one year in Physics and Biology, and frequently an additional year in Mathematics, for admission, and that recipients of the doctorate must demonstrate a reading knowledge of two foreign languages.
+Major requirements: Geology 101, 102; 211, 212; 241, 242; 311, 312; 352; Mathematics 123, 124; Chemistry 141, 142.
+Students planning professional careers in Geology should remember that graduate schools will require a summer field course or its equivalent, at least one year in Physics and Biology, and frequently an additional year in Mathematics, for admission, and that recipients of the Doctorate must demonstrate a reading knowledge of at least two foreign languages.

-Attention is also called to the combined major in Geology and Chemistry.
-See page 88.
+Attention is also called to the combined major in Geology and Chemistry, on page 90.